Top 10 Byrds Songs

 ‘Chimes of Freedom’

-It's no secret that the Byrds were really, really into Dylan (see Nos.
-7, 5, 4 and 1 on our list of the Top 10 Byrds Songs).
+It’s no secret that the Byrds were really, really into Dylan (keep reading for more on our list of the Top 10 Byrds Songs).
 Their 1965 debut album included four of his songs, including this ringing civil rights anthem.
-The key component to the band's Dylan covers is their radio-friendly pop restructuring of his wordy and often complex folk songs.
-'Chimes of Freedom' is a prime example.
+The key component to the band’s Dylan covers is their radio-friendly pop restructuring of his wordy and often complex folk songs.
+‘Chimes of Freedom’ is a prime example.

 ‘5D (Fifth Dimension)’